argoproj/argo-cd/docs/index.md

 ## How it works

-Argo CD follows the **GitOps** pattern of using git repositories as the source of truth for defining the desired application state.
+Argo CD follows the **GitOps** pattern of using Git repositories as the source of truth for defining the desired application state.
 Kubernetes manifests can be specified in several ways:

 * [kustomize](https://kustomize.io) applications